Atakan97/PlaqueAnalyzerStudio-Masters-Thesis-Project/README.md

    After downloading the project to the device, the location path of the project must be used with the cd command.

+   Note:

+   If the project name is set up as "plaque-calculator-app" on the device, a command like "cd plaque-calculator-app" should be used to navigate to the project location.

    ```bash
    git clone https://git.fim.uni-passau.de/sdbs/theses/students/mt-atakan-celik-code.git
    cd mt-atakan-celik-code